axetroy/struct/README.md

     at Object.<anonymous> (/home/axetroy/gpm/github.com/axetroy/struct/src/type.js:2:19)
     at Module._compile (module.js:635:30)
   validator: 'int',
-  keys: [ 'address', 'code' ],
+  path: [ 'address', 'code' ],
   value: '12',
+  detail: 'Can not pass the validator "int" with value "12" in path "address.code"',
-  message: 'Can not pass the validator "int" by "12" in path "address.code"' }
+  message: 'Can not pass the validator "int" with value "12" in path "address.code"' }
  */
 ```